puppetlabs/puppetlabs-puppet_bolt_server/README.md

 # puppet_bolt_server

-This module configures a installs and configures Bolt to use a local PuppetDB and the PCP transport
+This module installs and configures Bolt to use a local PuppetDB and the PCP transport

 ## Table of Contents